g-uva/ECoMEP/README.md

-# 🌱🌍♻️ ECoMEP - Edge-Cloud Continuum Multi-Level ML Energy Prediction Framework (GreenDIGIT project)
+# 🌱🌍♻️ WP6.2 Multi-Level Heterogeneous ML Pipeline (GreenDIGIT Project)

 >**Disclaimer**: the information on this README is still temporary.
 The tools, architecture and other specifications are subject to change.